 Like all TCM healing methods, acupuncture therapy is based on the concept of Qi, the life force or energy which flows around the body and regulates your health.
 According to TCM theory, disease results if the flow of Qi is blocked.
 Acupuncture points are located on the meridians through which Qi flows.
 It works by relieving blockages at key points along the meridians.
-By enabling Qi to flow smoothly, balance and harmony are restored to your body, giving it the support it needs to prevent health problems and treat illness and disease.
+By enabling Qi to flow smoothly, balance and harmony can be restored to your body, giving it the support it needs to prevent health problems and treat illness and disease.

 Benefits of Acupuncture

-- provides drug free pain relief
+- drug free pain relief

-- treats the underlying cause of disease and illness as well as the symptoms
+- a way to address underlying cause of disease and illness as well as the symptoms

-- assists in the prevention of disease and illness
+- prevention of future disease and illness

-How is Acupuncture Administered?
+How is Acupuncture administered?

 Acupuncture treatment involves the insertion of fine, disposable, sterile needles, made of stainless steel, into specific acupuncture points sited along the body’s meridians.
 During centuries of clinical practice, the functions and clinical effectiveness of each acu-point or combination of points has been noted.
 In recent years these actions have been systematically studied and verified by modern scientific research.

-- Skin conditions such as eczema, dermatitis, psoriasis, acne, hair loss and dandruff.
+Skin conditions such as eczema, dermatitis, psoriasis, acne, hair loss and dandruff.

-- Digestive system conditions such as weight control, heartburn, ulcers, gastric hyperacidity, gastritis, hiatus hernia, flatulence, colitis, constipation, and haemorrhoids
+Digestive system conditions such as weight control, heartburn, ulcers, gastric hyperacidity, gastritis, hiatus hernia, flatulence, colitis, constipation, and haemorrhoids

 Musculoskeletal disorders such as lower back, shoulder and neck pain, sciatica, arthritis, gout, ‘frozen shoulder’, and ‘tennis elbow’.

-- Neurological conditions such as headaches, migraines and stroke
+Neurological conditions such as headaches, migraines and stroke

-- Cardiovascular disorders such as high or low blood pressure, fluid retention, chest pain, poor circulation, cold hands and feet, and muscle cramps.
+Cardiovascular disorders such as high or low blood pressure, fluid retention, chest pain, poor circulation, cold hands and feet, and muscle cramps.

-- Respiratory conditions such as hay fever, asthma, bronchitis, sinusitis, chronic cough, laryngitis, sore throat, influenza and the common cold.
+Respiratory conditions such as hay fever, asthma, bronchitis, sinusitis, chronic cough, laryngitis, sore throat, influenza and the common cold.

-- Urogenital disorders such as cystitis, prostatitis, low sexual vitality, kidney and bladder disorders.
+Urogenital disorders such as cystitis, prostatitis, low sexual vitality, kidney and bladder disorders.

-- Eye conditions such as red, sore, itchy or watery eyes, conjunctivitis
+Eye conditions such as red, sore, itchy or watery eyes, conjunctivitis

-- Sporting injuries such as sprained ankles and knees, cartilage problems, torn muscles and ligaments.
+Sporting injuries such as sprained ankles and knees, cartilage problems, torn muscles and ligaments.

 Psychological conditions including: addictions such as smoking.